dbx manual

 If this is set to

-"yes"then each handle will have a link (an<a>element) appended to it, and these will be used as open/close toggles, and as the focus-anchors for keyboard navigation.
+then each handle will have a toggle element appended to it (a link or button, depending on the value of toggle button element type), and these will be used as open/close toggles, and as the focus-anchors for keyboard navigation.
 They can be styled to create the appearance of buttons, as described in the chapter Writing the CSS framework.If this is set to

 -